yockgen/madani-os-builder/docs/image-composer-cli-specification.md

     secure_boot_keys_dir: "/etc/image-composer/secure-keys/" # Secure boot key location
 ```

-### Image Specification File
+### Build Specification File

-The image specification file (YAML format) defines the requirements for a specific image.
+The build specification file (YAML format) defines the requirements for a specific image.
 This is where you define exactly what goes into your custom OS image, including packages, configurations, and customizations.

 ```yaml
 image: